 Each enhanced efficiency fertilizer (EEF) technology has its own unique characteristics and valued advantages.
-By tailoring fertilizer programs that incorporate these advanced technologies, you can optimize nutrient efficiency and minimize nitrogen loss.
+By tailoring fertilizer programs that incorporate these advanced technologies, you can optimize the delivery of nutrients to the plant, improving plant uptake, while reducing the potential losses to the environment through leaching, denitrification, runoff and volatilization.

 Controlled-release, coated nutrient sources include the products known as polymer-coated fertilizers (PCFs).
 The manufacturing process involves coating a readily available nutrient substrate such as urea or sulfate of potash with a polymer coating.